Page images

 Did move on virtue's, and on learning's pole:

-Whose regular motions beteer to our view,
+Whose regular motions better to our view,

-Transcribe th' original in new copies; give The whole frame render'd was cele ttial.
+The whole frame render'd was celcial.

-Could we but prove thus altronomical.
+Could we but prove thus aftronomica!.

 The nation's fin hath drawn that veil which throuds